 Where do I find a list of approved elective classes?

-    A list of all approved Technical, Engineering and Biomedical Engineering electives can be found here (pdf).
+A list of all approved Technical, Engineering and Biomedical Engineering electives can be found in the advisement booklet (pdf).

 How often can I repeat a class?

 The College of Engineering and Computing allows a maximum of four repeated courses from the College.
 Regardless of other satisfactory work a course may not be taken a third time (i.e., you have two chances to pass a class).
 If you exceed four repeated courses or do not pass a course after two attempts, you must change major or transfer out of the college.

 If you received a “D+”, “D”, “F” or “WF” in one of your courses you may take up to two (2) courses for a second time for the purpose of grade forgiveness.
 Both the first and second grades for the same course shall appear on the UofSC permanent record, but only the second grade will be used in computing your cumulative GPA.
 An explanatory notice will appear on the record.
 Once grade forgiveness is applied to a repeated course, the action may not be revoked.
 Grade forgiveness can only be applied once per course for a maximum of two (2) courses.
 The forgiven and repeated class must both be taken at USC.
 Grade forgiveness does not affect the rule that each College course may only be taken twice.